rsocket/rsocket/Protocol.md

 Stream ID value of 0 is reserved for any operation involving the connection.

-A stream ID must be locally unique for a Requester in a connection.
+A stream ID MUST be locally unique for a Requester in a connection.

 Stream ID generation follows general guidelines for [HTTP/2](https://tools.ietf.org/html/rfc7540) with respect to odd/even values.
 In other words, a client MUST generate odd Stream IDs and a server MUST generate even Stream IDs.